medeopolis/CollectiveAccessManual/providence/user/upgrades/upgrade-ca-inplace-git.md

+---
+title: Upgrade in place using git
+---

 Work in progress instructions to upgrade CA between versions using an in place, git based update.

 # Before you start